 See recipe card for quantities.

-Making coconut rice pudding requires similar steps to making most rice dishes.
+Making Puerto Rican rice pudding requires similar steps to making most rice dishes.
 To get that creamy sweet flavor we’re infusing the liquid we cook the rice in with all the delicious spices plus coconut cream.

 Start by combining 2 cups of water and your rice.
 Soaking the rice for at least 2 hours allows it to cook evenly in the liquid without getting mushy.